Bharti-Parmar/Bharti-Parmar/README.md

 * I was contributing as a Technical Content Writer on Includehelp.
 More than 40+ articles are published on Bootstrap 3/4, MySQL/SQL, MongoDB, ML, DBMS. you can see my articles on my Includehelp profile (Profile link is attached below).

-Apart from this, you can see my Experience's, Honors and Awards in my LinkedIn profile.
+Apart from this, you can see my Experience's, Honors and Awards on my LinkedIn profile.

 <a href="https://www.includehelp.com/Members/bharti-parmar.aspx" style="text-decoration:none; color:black; size:22px;" >